Taylan May domestic violence charges, explained: Penrith star stood down for alleged incident with his wife

 When will Taylan May face court?

-After being arrested, May was granted conditional bail and will appear before Penrith Local Court on Tuesday, 28 May.
+After being arrested, May was granted conditional bail and appeared before Penrith Local Court on Tuesday, 28 May.

 His wife Jessica has lodged an Apprehended Violence Order application against him.